SAVE OUR MALAYAN TIGER

 MALAYAN TIGER - Panthera tigris jacksoni

-The Malayan Tiger is one of six tiger species in the world and can only be found in Peninsular Malaysia.
-Today, the Malayan Tiger is listed as critically endangered under the IUCN RED LIST.
+The Malayan Tiger is one of the six tiger species in the world and it can only be found in Peninsular Malaysia.
+Today, the Malayan Tiger is listed as critically endangered in the IUCN RED LIST.
 This means the species is highly vulnerable to extinction.

 The tiger is listed under the Wildlife Act 2010 (Act 716) as a fully protected species.

 The National Tiger Survey is ongoing but experts estimate there are less than 200 Malayan Tigers left.
 The main habitats for tigers include 3 landscapes: Belum-Temengor (Perak), Taman Negara (Pahang, Terengganu, Kelantan) and Endau-Rompin (Johor, Pahang).